 - BA in English or a related field

 - Submitted GRE General Test Scores

 - 2 letters of recommendation from undergraduate or graduate literature professors;

-- A personal essay (Optional: indicate a desire to be considered for a teaching assistantship);
+- A Statement of Purpose (Optional: indicate a desire to be considered for a teaching assistantship)

 - Those who might be chosen for teaching assistantships will be interviewed by at least one member of the committee.

 - The program is designed to be completed within two academic years.
 Students must complete thirty credits in graduate English courses, with a grade of B or better, plus six credits of thesis hours (for a total of 36 hours).
 A maximum of 6 graduate credits from FIU or other graduate institutions are transferable.

 Transfer of Credits

 Students may transfer a maximum of 6 semester hours of graduate credit from another accredited institution.
 Grades on these transferred credits must be equivalent to a B or better.
 Moreover, these credits will be accepted by the graduate school only upon recommendation of the English department.
 Students should be aware also that transfer credits from foreign universities are very rarely accepted.